PWNAGERobotics/ScoutingPASS/docs/GoogleSheets.md

 <div id="disclaimer"></div>

 ## Disclaimer
 This feature was implemented due to many requests.
-This feature is not used currently by PWNAGE due to the "Low/No Bandwith" goal of our scouting system.
+This feature is not used currently by PWNAGE due to the "Low/No Bandwidth" goal of our scouting system.
 Support for this feature will be secondary to our main features and possibly delayed due to not having a working environment for testing and debugging.

 <p align="right">(<a href="#top">back to top</a>)</p>